pd-projects/hugo-puredata.info/content/objects/tabreceive~.md

 bref: "read one block continuously from a table"
 draft: false
 categories: ["object"]
-pd-category: "Audio Oscillators And Tables"
+pdcategory: "Audio Oscillators And Tables"
 ---

 ### [tabreceive~]